howardkitto/ProSpelling/README.md

 ## To run this on your laptop

+1. First start MongoDB

+`mongod`

+2. Then start the server in dev mode

 `npm run dev`

 ## To deploy:

 1. Get the code ready for Prod like this...

-`cd frontend && npm run build && cd .. && NODE_ENV=production node server`
+`cd frontend && npm run build && cd .. && node server`

 2. Then check it like this